 Petroleum fuels are supported by an extensive and well-functioning infrastructure and have the benefit of high energy density, low cost, and a demonstrated ability to adapt to a range of operating conditions.

 The production and consumption of biofuels has increased significantly since 2005, due to the state and federal renewable fuel standards, which mandate minimum annual consumption levels of ethanol and biodiesel, the two renewable biofuels.
 Ethanol is an alcohol produced from crops such as corn, vegetable waste, wheat, and others; it is usually combined with gasoline to increase octane levels and more efficient fuel utilization.
 Biodiesel is produced from natural oils like soybean oil and functions only in diesel engines.
-In 2010, ethanol (3.9 percent) and biodiesel (0.1 percent) made up four percent of the total primary energy consumed in the transportation sector.
+In 2013, ethanol (4 percent) and biodiesel (0.7 percent) made up nearly five percent of the total primary energy consumed in the transportation sector.

 Transportation modes other than passenger vehicles also have efficiency improvement opportunities.
 For instance, aircraft energy intensity has historically improved at an average rate of 1.2-2.2 percent per year, although aircraft energy intensity steadily plateaued through the 1990s and early 2000s due to both historically low fuel prices and a tripling in the average age of aircraft and engine production lines since 1989.
 In addition, federal vehicle standards for medium- and heavy-duty vehicles were adopted in 2011, and should improve fuel efficiency significantly.